znhskzj/grid-trading-plan-calculator/README.md

 ### Moomoo API Integration

-- The tool now supports both real and simulated trading environments.
+- The tool supports both real and simulated trading environments.
 - You can switch between US and HK markets in the Moomoo settings.
 - Always test your API connection before performing any operations.
 - Ensure your Moomoo account has the necessary permissions for the operations you wish to perform.

-### Example Usage

-Let's say you want to create a grid trading plan for Apple (AAPL) stock:

-1. Launch the application.
-2. Click "Common Stocks" and then click "AAPL".
-3. The current price of AAPL will be fetched automatically (let's say it's $150).
-4. Input the following:
-   - Available Funds: 10000 (assuming you want to invest $10,000)
-   - Initial Price: 150 (auto-filled from the fetched price)
-   - Stop Loss Price: 140 (you decide to cut losses if the price drops to $140)
-   - Number of Grids: 5 (you want 5 price levels in your grid)
-5. Select "Proportional" as the allocation method.
-6. Click "Calculate Purchase Plan".
-7. The result will show you 5 price levels between $140 and $150, with more funds allocated to grids closer to $150.
-8. If you're satisfied with the plan, click "Save as CSV" to export it.
-9. API Selection: In the main window, you can now choose between Yahoo Finance and Alpha Vantage APIs for stock data retrieval.
-10. Saving Preferences: Your API choice and frequently used stocks are now automatically saved for future sessions.

-### Example Usage with Trading Instruction

-Let's say you want to create a grid trading plan for SOXL stock based on a trading instruction:

-1. Launch the application.
-2. In the "Trading Instruction" field, enter: "日内SOXL 现价到30之间分批入，压力31.5，止损29.5"
-3. Click "Calculate Purchase Plan".
-4. The application will parse the instruction, fetch the current price if available, and generate a plan based on the instruction.
-5. The result will show you the parsed information, including the stock symbol, price range, and stop-loss price.
-6. If there are any discrepancies between the instruction and current market prices, you'll see a warning.
-7. The grid trading plan will be generated based on this information.
-8. If you're satisfied with the plan, click "Save as CSV" to export it.

 ## Configuration

 The `config.ini` file in the project root contains default settings and common stocks.
 You can modify this file to customize the application's default behavior and add or remove common stocks.

-The `config.ini` file now includes API settings.
+The `config.ini` file includes API settings.
 You can choose between Yahoo Finance and Alpha Vantage for stock price fetching.
 If you choose Alpha Vantage, you need to provide an API key.

 ### Example Configuration

-Here's an example of what your `config.ini` might look like:

 ```ini
 [General]